PTSD Treatment in Ohio and Kentucky

 Reactions can include sadness, confusion, anxiety, increased physical arousal, and more.
 This is both normal and expected following trauma.
-Most times, these reactions will naturally decrease over time.
-Other times, these reactions stick around and intensify.
+However, most times, these reactions will naturally decrease over time.
+In some instances, these reactions stick around and intensify.
 This is often where a “trauma reaction” turns to “PTSD.”
 When these reactions negatively impact your life in such a way that the stress overrides your ability to cope, it’s called a “disorder.”
 I like to clarify this because I know the word “disorder” can make folks cringe.

 Diagnostically, PTSD is unique in how it manifests in the brain and body.
 There are four “clusters” of symptoms that are consistent across those with PTSD.

 First, the past is showing up in the present.
-Painful, unwanted memories of the trauma, nightmares related to the traumatic events, flashbacks, even psychological or physiological triggers can keep PTSD sufferers from recovery.
+Painful, unwanted memories of the trauma, nightmares related to the traumatic events, flashbacks, and even psychological or physiological triggers can keep PTSD sufferers from recovering.

 Secondly, those with PTSD naturally want to avoid reminders of the trauma and want to avoid thoughts/feelings about the events.
 While this makes sense conceptually, over time this avoidance only serves to intensify and strengthen PTSD.

 I think of PTSD as a set of “false alarms” that keep going off.
-Your brain and body react as if there is a current threat.
+In addition, your brain and body react as if there is a current threat.
 This continues to happen whether a threat is present or not.
-And it’s both terrifying and exhausting.
+Moreover, it’s both terrifying and exhausting.
 We keep responding because (of course) the risk of not responding feels too dangerous.
 It keeps this unhealthy cycle going.
 This perpetuates the symptoms above, worsening the PTSD over time, and taking over more and more of your life.

 HOW DOES PTSD TREATMENT HELP?

 The thing I want to emphasize the most is: PTSD is a treatable condition.
-It is a collection of current symptoms based on a past event, but it is treatable.
+In addition, it is a collection of current symptoms based on a past event, but it is treatable.

 Working with a PTSD therapist can interrupt the false alarms created by PTSD.
-There are effective treatments to decrease these symptoms down and keep them down.
-More than this, it means that you get to have control over your life again.
+Moreover, there are effective treatments to decrease these symptoms and keep them down.
+Even more than this, it means that you get to have control over your life again.
 How would your life be different if you didn’t have to fight these symptoms?
 If you didn’t have to feel weighed down from past trauma?

 Often after PTSD treatment folks will report that they are finally able to relax.
 They no longer feel guilty.
 They feel better about themselves overall, including regaining a renewed sense of control over their lives.
 They no longer have to battle distressing memories or nightmares, while experiencing improved sleep.
-Relationships improve, they feel confident and no longer have to run from reminders.
-They no longer have to live in shame.
+Relationships improve, and they feel confident, and no longer have to run from reminders.
+In addition, they no longer have to live in shame.

 PTSD is heavy.
 However, it does not have to be a life sentence.
 Understanding PTSD can help you grasp what is going on, and ultimately allow you to take steps to get rid of PTSD.
-Know that PTSD is a treatable condition, and that we constantly strive to offer you the best and most effective ways to treat it.
+Furthermore, know that PTSD is a treatable condition and that we constantly strive to offer you the best and most effective ways to treat it.